WICG/scheduling-apis/README.md

   ...
 }

-myQueue = TaskQueue.default("user-blocking")
+myQueue = TaskQueue.default("render-blocking")
 ```
-returns the global task queue with priority “user-blocking”, for posting to main thread.
+returns the global task queue with priority “render-blocking”, for posting to main thread.
 ```
 taskId = myQueue.postTask(myTask, <list of args>);
 ```